ivarsaris/PoolDrillz-MS2/README.md

 page is reloaded and a message is displayed stating there are no exercises of this type in the database.

 When a user submitted a new exercise or made changes to an existing one, no feedback was given.
 I added a feedback message so the user knows if an exercise was successfully submitted or edited.

+Upon deployment, the magnifying glass icon on the "view whole exercise" button on the exercises doesn't display on certain screen sizes.
+It does display properly in the preview.
+When opening dev tools, I see that the padding in the btn-view class doesn't load.
+I have no idea how to fix this.

 ### Responsiveness